Things to do in Leticia Amazon Colombia

 Among the most exciting things to do in Leticia is a guided night safari.
 This is a great way to observe nocturnal animals in the Amazon rainforest and experience the magic of the jungle at night, listening to a unique symphony of sounds and smells composed by nature.

-7. Hike in the Tanimboca Nature Reserve
+7. Hike in the breathtaking Tanimboca Nature Reserve

 Located just 30 minutes outside of Leticia by car, the Tanimboca Nature Reserve offers an easily accessible opportunity to experience the unique flora and fauna of the Amazon rainforest and engage in outdoor activities, such as jungle treks, wildlife spotting, and birdwatching.